-- establish a means for consistently capturing and presenting measures of learning activity, which will enable more efficient development of learning analytics features in learning environments
+- Establish a means for consistently capturing and presenting measures of learning activity, which will enable more efficient development of learning analytics features in learning environments.

-- define a common language for labeling learning data, which will set the stage for an ecosystem of higher-order applications of learning analytics
+- Define a common language for labeling learning data, which will set the stage for an ecosystem of higher-order applications of learning analytics.

-- leverage data science methods, standards and technologies
+- Leverage data science methods, standards, and technologies.

-- build upon existing IMS standards
+- Build upon existing IMS Global standards.

-- provide best practice recommendations for transport mechanisms
+- Provide best practice recommendations for transport mechanisms.

 Caliper Analytics Current Status

-IMS has developed a standard which:
+IMS Global has developed a standard that:

-- creates the IMS Learning Sensor API™ to define basic learning events and to standardize and simplify the gathering of learning metrics across learning environments.
+- Creates the IMS learning Sensor API™ to define basic learning events and to standardize and simplify the gathering of learning metrics across learning environments.

 Caliper Analytics v1 Final Specification: